 Principal of the College & Head of the Senior School

-Louise North joins Framlingham College as Principal and Head of the Senior School after 25 years in education.
-Louise began her career at St Peter’s, York as a teacher of French and Spanish.
-Having run a Day House there, she spent 9 years as a boarding housemistress, first at Glenalmond College, Perthshire and then at Marlborough College, Wiltshire.
-She moved to Stonyhurst College as Head of Upper School and then to Oakham School as Senior Deputy Head.
+Louise North joined Framlingham College as Principal and Head of the Senior School in September 2019.
+She began her career at St Peter’s, York as a teacher of French and Spanish.
+Having run a Day House there, she spent nine years as a boarding housemistress, first at Glenalmond College, Perthshire and then at Marlborough College, Wiltshire.
+She moved to Stonyhurst College as Head of Upper School and, more recently, to Oakham School as Senior Deputy Head.
 Louise is married with two children.

 Senior Deputy Head

-Susan Wessels joined the College as Senior Deputy Head in 2011 from The King’s School, Canterbury, where she had been a teacher of Physical Education and Geography and a Housemistress.
-Prior to this, Susan was an international hockey player and represented South Africa 148 times and played in two Olympic Games, Sydney 2000 and Athens 2004 where she captained the team.
-Having recently returned from maternity leave, Susan's spare time away from School is much busier looking after her baby boy, who was born in July 2018.
+Susan Wessels joined Framlingham College as Senior Deputy Head in 2011 from The King’s School, Canterbury, where she had been a teacher of Physical Education and Geography and a Housemistress.
+Prior to this, Susan was an international hockey player and represented South Africa 148 times and played in two Olympic Games, Sydney 2000 and Athens 2004, where she captained the team.

 Deputy Head (Academic)